confluentinc/ksql/docs/developer-guide/processing-log.rst

 Note On Security
 ================

-By default, the record-processing log won't log any actual row data.
+By default, the record-processing log doesn't log any actual row data.
 To help you debug, you can enable including row data in log messages by setting the KSQL property ``ksql.processing.log.include.rows`` to ``true``.

-If you do this, you should be careful to ensure that the log is configured to write to a destination where it is safe to write the data being processed.
+If you do this, ensure that the log is configured to write to a destination where it is safe to write the data being processed.
 It's also important to set ``log4j.additivity.processing=false`` as shown in the previous example, to ensure that processing log events are not forwarded to appenders